 Winners will be notified by December 19, 2021.

 An individual award and/or an organizational award may be given in each category.
-They will be presented at the Awards Event on January 28, 2020, at the Princess Anne Country Club.
+They will be presented at the Awards Event at the Princess Anne Country Club.

 Lifetime Safety Achievement Award: Presented for lifetime achievement in the area of transportation safety.